61 Introduction to Advanced Computational Methods

 2-D Triangular Element

-A simple triangular element offers an opportunity to understand the FEM better.
-It will become apparent that the systematic discretized nature of the method lends itself naturally to the computer so that the steps can be readily programmed.
+A simple triangular element provides an opportunity to deepen understanding of the FEM.
+It will become apparent that the method’s systematic, discretized nature lends itself to computer implementation, allowing the steps to be readily programmed.
 The shape functions are linear for a triangular element with three nodes.
-Let the coordinates of the nodes be , , and , as shown in the figure below.
+Let the coordinates of the nodes be

 where is the area of the triangle given by